 It’s one thing to own a fire extinguisher—it’s another thing entirely to know how to use it!
 To extinguish a fire with a portable extinguisher, a person must be able to access the fire extinguisher, know how to activate the unit and know how to apply the agent effectively—all in the span of a few seconds.
 Jay L Harman Fire Equipment Company can provide comprehensive on-site training for your employees to ensure proper and safe use of your portable fire extinguishers.

-To schedule Fire Extinguisher Training in the El Paso TX area, call Jay L Harman Fire Equipment Company at (915) 533-7021 and in the Las Cruces NM area, call (575) 523-8880 or click here and fill out the form below.
+To schedule Fire Extinguisher Training in the El Paso TX area, call Jay L Harman Fire Equipment Company at (915) 533-7021 and in the Las Cruces NM area, call (575) 523-8880 or Request Information or a Quote

 Jay L Harman Fire Equipment Company is a full service fire equipment and fire safety service provider